- Chrissy Pak

 Admiral Fell Inn

 Just under a mile and a half from both the Baltimore Convention Center and Johns Hopkins University, this historical boutique hotel in Fells Point is ideally situated for travellers on business or academic errands.
 A member of the Ascend Hotel Collection, Admiral Fell Inn offers 80 unique rooms and suites with traditional European furnishings.
-Once a boarding house and recreational center run on Christian values for concerned seamen known as The Anchorage, it is now a fully modernized hotel offering WiFi, local shuttle service, and a fitness center.
+Once a boarding house and recreational center run on Christian values, it is now a fully modernised hotel.

 888 South Broadway, Fells Point, MD, USA, +1 410 522 7377